corridor arts is an artist led group working in the amber valley. the core team have their own practices with a diverse range techniques and ideas.

 it was chris who decided that the belper food festival had space to mount a trail of art work to extend the cultural offering of the event and thus the belper art trail was conceived.

-Corridor acknowledge the financial support of the Derbyshire Community Foundation for the setting up of the Peer to Peer meetings.
+corridor arts acknowledge the financial support of the Derbyshire Community Foundation for the setting up of the Peer to Peer meetings.